marianoguerra/little-riak-core-book/_sources/ping-as-a-service.txt

-using `cuttlefish <https://github.com/basho/cuttlefish>`_ which takes a `schema we define <https://github.com/marianoguerra/tanodb/blob/220bcade820538aec05993065ac4edf19f3ebcde/config/config.schema>`_ and uses it to generate the default config file and later to validate the config file on startup and generate configuration files that the erlang runtime understands.
+using `cuttlefish <https://github.com/basho/cuttlefish>`_ which takes a `schema we define <https://github.com/marianoguerra/tanodb/blob/220bcade820538aec05993065ac4edf19f3ebcde/config/config.schema>`_ and uses it to generate the default config file and later to validate the config file on startup and generate configuration files that the Erlang runtime understands.

 If you are curious you can see the generated config files after running the server at least once under `_build/default/rel/tanodb/generated.configs/`